School Age Expanded Learning | Grades TK-6

-The School Age program offers enrichment and resources to augment classroom learning for students in grades TK-6 and is open to all students attending GUSD elementary schools.
-Students' daily routines include homework time, indoor and outdoor activities such as sports and recreation, arts and crafts, science and technology, literacy and numeracy, music and theme-based projects.
-The program supports the elementary program by incorporation of GUSD grade level academic standards in a student-centered stimulating environment that meets the individual needs, interests, and differences of each student.
+The GUSD School Age Expanded Learning program offers enrichment and resources to augment classroom learning for students in grades TK-6.
+The program is open to all students attending GUSD elementary schools.
+Students' daily routines include homework time, indoor and outdoor activities such as sports and recreation, arts and crafts, science and technology, literacy and numeracy, music, and theme-based projects.
+The program incorporates grade-level academic standards in a student-centered, stimulating environment that meets the individual needs, interests, and differences of each student.

 Eligibility Requirements for Subsidized Services:

 - Families must be income-eligible

 - Both parents/adults in household must be working or in a vocational training program